Subhashreel/orders/README.md

 # order_manager
-Restaurants can be added and menu can be created for each restaurants Orders can be placed where discounts aare given based on location, place and days of the week Preparing time is calculated based on the quantity with the base time provided for each menu category
+Restaurants can be added and menu can be created for each restaurants.
+Orders can be placed where discounts are given based on location, place and days of the week.
+Preparing time is calculated based on the quantity with the base time provided for each menu category.